gerardnico/ansible/docs/bin-generated/ansible-inventory.md

                         using --graph

 options:
-  --export              When doing an --list, represent in a way that is
+  --export              When doing --list, represent in a way that is
                         optimized for export,not as an accurate representation of how Ansible has processed it --output OUTPUT_FILE  When doing --list, send the inventory to a file